 Steven Devine, MD

-Medical Director, Be The Match BioTherapies
+Chief Medical Officer, Be The Match BioTherapies

-Senior Vice President of Research and Associate Scientific Director, CIBMTR
+Associate Scientific Director, CIBMTR

 Prior to joining Be The Match BioTherapies and CIBMTR, he was Professor of Internal Medicine and Director of the Blood and Marrow Transplant program at the Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC-James).
 Before that, he held positions at Washington University in St. Louis, the University of Illinois in Chicago and Emory University, Atlanta.